Local Government Resources Hub

 Case Studies on Elective Pay

-Check out the case studies below to see how local governments are leveraging elective pay for clean energy projects, overcoming challenges, and maximizing tax incentives.
+Check out these case studies that we developed with Slipstream to understand how local governments are leveraging elective pay for clean energy projects, overcoming challenges, and maximizing tax incentives.

 Many local governments have found the IRS “Pre-Filing Registration Tool User Guide and Instructions to be a helpful resource as they are pre-registering for elective pay credits.